Search The Nudge

 And they scored a serious crit.

 Five years on, their Haggerston railway arch was constantly packed with punters enjoying their indomitable combination of fast-paced tabletop strategy games and booze.
-And so… they’ve made a move.
+And so… they made a move.

-As you’d expect, they’ve now set up shop in an old pie and mash shop on Kingsland High Street.
-With room for 180 spread over two rooms and a beer garden, it’s much bigger than the original, but with plenty of character thanks to the original tiled walls, intimate booths, and sleek art deco curves.
+The new home for Draughts Hackney is an old pie and mash shop on Dalston’s Kingsland High Street.
+With room for 180 spread over six spaces, a private games room and a beer garden, it’s much bigger than the original, but with plenty of character thanks to the original tiled walls, intimate booths, and sleek art deco curves.
 There are more cocktails, delicious snacks (including pie and mash), and of course, hundreds upon hundreds of board games.

 HOW IT WORKS

-Once you’ve scored a table, you and your friends are free to peruse the library and pick out something to play.
+Once you’ve scored a table (booking ahead is a good idea), you and your friends are free to peruse the 1,000-strong games library and pick out something to play.
 Friendly, knowledgeable staff circulate the rooms, and are always happy to make recommendations or talk you through the rules of a new game.

 The great advantage of board games over, say, crazy golf or rock climbing, is that you can have a glass of something while you’re playing (unless you’re playing You’ve Got Crabs!, in which case you’ll be temporarily indisposed by having a pair of rubber crab claws over your hands).
 And they’re not rolling the dice on drinks – there’s brews on draught (eh), cans of craft beer, wine, soft drinks and a couple of house cocktails, including margaritas and whisky sours.